polysyllabic/chaos/docs/chaosface.md

 Channel-Point Redemptions
 -------------------------

-To configure channel-points redemptions and bit donations, you must have stored a valid PubSub token for your channel.
+To configure channel-points redemptions and bit donations, you must have stored a valid EventSub token for your channel.
 (See the setup instructions above.)

 You will need to create a channel-points redemption in your Twitch channel.
 Set your desired